 About TEA@SUNRISE

-TEA@SUNRISE will enable sustainable, affordable solar photovoltaics (PV) to be manufactured locally in countries in Africa, Asia, and the Indo-Pacific.
+TEA@SUNRISE will enable sustainable, affordable, next-generation solar photovoltaics (PV) to be manufactured locally in countries in Africa, Asia, and the Indo-Pacific.

-Building on the pre-existing SUNRISE network, the Transforming Energy Access (TEA) @ SUNRISE project is a collaboration between the UK and countries in Africa, Asia, and the Indo-Pacific.
-To support an equitable and just energy transition, the project will form an interdisciplinary network capable of identifying and delivering opportunities for next-generation solar.
+Building on the pre-existing SUNRISE network, TEA@SUNRISE (Transforming Energy Access at SUNRISE) is a collaboration between the UK and countries in Africa, Asia, and the Indo-Pacific.
+Led by Swansea University, the project is forming an international, inclusive, and interdisciplinary network.
+This team of experts will help us identify and deliver opportunities for next-generation PV.

 Meet the Team